 Color In A Black And White Photograph

-I was running a photography class recently and a question came up about how to remove color from an image, except for a particular area like a flower, hat, etc. This is a simple procedure in a program like Adobe Lightroom.
+I was running a photography class recently and a question came up about how to localize color to a very specific part of an image.
+Depending upon the distribution of color in the image this can be a very simple procedure in a program like Adobe Lightroom.

 More Cheese Please

-While I was too far away to see there faces I could see the heart shape on the bag and recognized the irony as I saw the image forming in my mind's eye.
+While I was too far away to see their faces I could see the heart shape on the bag and recognized the irony as I saw the image forming in my mind's eye.

-While successful, as far as the technique of local or spot color is concerned, the photo at the top of this post is still pretty ordinary.
-Fortunately spot color can be applied on more interesting images in a way that only heightens the mood explored.
+The technique of local or spot color is easy to learn and fun to apply.
+If you choose well the technique can be applied on interesting images in a way that only heightens the mood explored.

 However, as a general rule, you wouldn’t want to use this technique too often.
 In fact I’ve only used it on a handful of images over the years.